Jump to ↓

 Visual Voicemail

-Visual voicemail is a VoIP feature that transcribes voicemail messages, allowing agents to read these messages and prioritize callbacks accordingly.
+Visual voicemail automatically transcribes voicemail messages, saving agents time by allowing them to read messages instead of listening to them, and then prioritize callbacks accordingly.

-These transcriptions, along with their corresponding audio files, can be sent to an agent’s email, cellphone via Apple iOS or Android mobile app, or simply remain in the agent’s dashboard.
-Agents can enable push notifications for missed calls and voicemails, read the message, and then send a quick text message response to the caller to let them know the message has been received.
+Voicemail transcriptions, along with their corresponding audio files, can be sent to an agent’s email, via Apple iOS or Android mobile app, or simply remain in the agent’s dashboard.

 Additional Communication Channels

-Most hosted phone systems offer additional internal and external communication channels that are impossible to access via landlines.
+Most hosted phone systems offer additional internal and external communication channels are impossible to access via landlines, like business SMS, web conferencing (video calling), and team chat messaging.

 Real-Time and Historical Analytics

-One of the biggest advantages hosted phone systems have over traditional office phones is the customer and agent behavior insights that real-time and historical analytics offer.
+One of the biggest advantages hosted phone systems have over traditional office phones is extensive real-time and historical analytics and reporting capabilities.

 These reports offer insight into department-wide, company-wide, and individual agent behavior, allowing admins to monitor productivity, address workflow bottlenecks, and identify peak call times to optimize agents.